1107tomkim/holberton-system_engineering-devops/README.md

-README.md file for holberton-system_engineering-devops repository.
+README.MD file for the main repository